Admitted students experienced Birmingham-Southern at the Select 'Southern event held on March 1-2, 2015.

 BIRMINGHAM, Ala.—Dr. Thayer Scudder, author and professor emeritus of anthropology at the California Institute of Technology (Caltech) will lecture at Birmingham-Southern College on Thursday, March 28, at 11 a.m. in the Norton Campus Center Theatre.

-Scudder will speak on “Global Threats, Global Futures: Learning to Live with Declining Living Standards” as part of the Phi Beta Kappa Visiting Scholars Program.
+Scudder will speak on “Global Threats, Global Futures: Learning to Live with Declining Living Standards” as part of Phi Beta Kappa Visiting Scholars Program.
 He will discuss the interplay of an increasing number of global threats of which he says the world currently has neither the leadership nor institutional capacity to deal with at national and international levels.

 As a development anthropologist, Scudder has done research and consulting over a 55-year period in Africa, Asia, the Middle East, and North America working on socioeconomic issues dealing with poverty, large-scale development projects (dams and irrigation, in particular), and forced community relocation.
 His most recent book, Global Threats, Global Futures, focuses on the inability of national and international institutions to deal with declining living standards.